Description of vaping products and current health research to make informed decisions.

 • E-liquid (vaping liquid or “e-juice”) that usually contains nicotine and other chemicals

 • Heating element (atomizer or cartomizer or clearomizer), which heats the e-juice to make vapour

 • Battery of varying voltage that powers the atomizer.

 Of particular concern is the nicotine-content of vaping products.
 Nicotine is a chemical found naturally in tobacco leaves and is present in most e-liquids.
 Nicotine causes addiction and physical dependence.
 Upon inhalation of the aerosol, nicotine reaches the brain rapidly and binds to brain receptors that stimulate the release of a host of neurotransmitters.
 This activates the brain’s reward centre and triggers feelings of pleasure.
 Nicotine also causes increased heart rate, blood pressure, constriction of blood vessels, altered brain waves, and muscle relaxation.

-Nicotine’s effect on a developing brain is detrimental.
-The brain continues to develop until about the age of 25 years.
-Nicotine use during this period can impair the parts of the brain responsible for memory, mood, concentration, and impulse control.
+The brain continues to develop until about the age of 25 years, thus nicotine’s effect on a developing brain is detrimental.
+Nicotine use during this period can impair the parts of the brain responsible for memory, mood, concentration and impulse control.

 Nicotine-containing e-liquids can be poisonous if ingested in high volumes or by young children.
 The e-liquid can be toxic if spilled on the skin, leading to nausea or vomiting, difficulty breathing and even seizures.